 Watch Out for Sugary Syrups and Sauces

 Sauces and syrups generally house all sugar and almost no fiber.
 They also don’t keep you full for very long like more fibrous foods (grains, apples, sweet potatoes, beans) do.
-So, instead of the sugary, fatty sauces, syrups, and oils, go for natural (more healthy) flavor-boosters such as freshly squeezed citrus juice, roasted veggies, herbs and spices, or a healthy vegan sauce.
-Instead of sugary syrups that have no fiber to slow down the release of those sugars into the bloodstream, make your own by pureeing some berries for a one ingredient syrup in minutes you can serve over anything you like!
+So, instead of the sugary, fatty sauces, syrups, and oils, go for natural (more healthy) flavor boosters such as freshly squeezed citrus juice, roasted veggies, herbs, and spices, or a healthy vegan sauce.
+Instead of sugary syrups that have no fiber to slow down the release of those sugars into the bloodstream, make your own by pureeing some berries for a one-ingredient syrup in minutes, you can serve over anything you like!

-Remember that many healthy plant-based foods can easily be transformed into tasty and satisfying holiday meals, sans the sugar, butter, and eggs.
-Some to include are: sweet potatoes, green beans, roasted Brussels sprouts, squash, chestnuts, wild rice, mushroom stuffing, whole corn (not creamed), or roasted veggies.
+Remember that many healthy plant-based foods can easily be transformed into tasty and satisfying holiday meals, sans sugar, butter, and eggs.
+Some to include are sweet potatoes, green beans, roasted Brussels sprouts, squash, chestnuts, wild rice, mushroom stuffing, whole corn (not creamed), or roasted veggies.
 You can also try any of our Christmas recipes or Thanksgiving options that have a little piece of healthy for a variety of dietary needs and wishes.

 Don’t be tempted to neglect your health during the holidays, at least as much as possible.
 You deserve to feel your best at one of the most enjoyable, momentous times of the year and can enjoy a delicious meal that will serve you (and your blood sugar) well.

-We also highly recommend downloading our Food Monster App, which is available for iPhone, and can also be found on Instagram and Facebook.
-The app has more than 15,000 plant-based, allergy-friendly recipes, and subscribers gain access to new recipes every day.
+We also highly recommend downloading our Food Monster App, which is available for iPhone and can also be found on Instagram and Facebook.
+The app has more than 20,000 plant-based, allergy-friendly recipes, and subscribers gain access to new recipes every day.
 Check it out!

-Being publicly-funded gives us a greater chance to continue providing you with high quality content.
-Please support us!
+- Support Independent Media: Being publicly funded gives us a greater chance to continue providing you with high-quality content.
+Please consider supporting us by donating!